Date Updated: 03/13/2026

 Overview

-A kidney infection requires prompt medical attention.
-If not treated properly, a kidney infection can permanently damage your kidneys or the bacteria can spread to your bloodstream and cause a life-threatening infection.
+A kidney infection needs prompt medical treatment.
+If not treated, an infection can cause lasting damage to the kidneys.
+Or the bacteria can spread to the bloodstream and cause a dangerous infection of the blood.

 Symptoms